MetroAccess

-MetroAccess is a shared-ride public transportation service for individuals in the Washington DC Metropolitan Area who are unable to use fixed-route public transit due to disability.
+MetroAccess is a shared-ride public transportation service for individuals in the Washington, D.C. metropolitan area who are unable to use fixed-route public transit due to disability.
 It is managed by the Washington Metropolitan Area Transit Authority (WMATA) and is operated by various companies that contract to provide the service.
 "Shared ride" means that multiple passengers may ride together in the same vehicle.